Paul Atkinson (guitarist)

-Paul Ashley Warren Atkinson (19 March 1946 – 1 April 2004) was a British guitarist and record company executive, best known as a founding member of the pop/rock band The Zombies.
+Paul Ashley Warren Atkinson (19 March 1946 – 1 April 2004) was a British guitarist and record company executive, most notable as a founding member of the pop/rock band The Zombies.
 Atkinson was posthumously inducted into the Rock and Roll Hall of Fame in 2019.

 Early life and education

 Paul Atkinson was born in Cuffley, Hertfordshire on 19 March 1946, son of Stanley Atkinson, a stockbroker's accountant who worked in the City of London, and Clyde, a teacher of English, languages, and secretarial skills courses at a technical college.
 When he was nine, the family moved to St Albans.
 He was educated at St Albans School, and contemplated going into the Diplomatic Service like several members of his family, or studying anthropology.
 Having passed the requisite A-levels, he enrolled at Newcastle University, but having met with musical success did not continue his studies.

 The Zombies

 At St Albans, Atkinson met Rod Argent and Hugh Grundy, and the three formed a band initially called the Mustangs, later changed to The Zombies.
 Colin Blunstone and Paul Arnold joined the new band in mid 1958, but Arnold soon left and was replaced by Chris White.
 After the group won a local contest, they recorded a demo as their prize.
 Argent's song "She's Not There" got them a deal with Decca Records and was a hit in the UK and US.

 An album, Begin Here (renamed to The Zombies when released in the US) would follow.
 They would appear on American television for the first time on January 12 1965, when they appeared on the first episode of Hullabaloo.

 The Zombies would have another chart-topper in 1964 with "Tell Her No".
 The group continued to record successfully through the mid-1960s, but disbanded in December 1967, reportedly over management disagreements.
 A second album was released in 1968 titled Odessey and Oracle, which featured the song "Time of the Season", one of the Zombies' most successful singles.